awk(1p) - phpMan

 In sub and gsub, if repl is a string literal (the lexical token

-STRING), then two consecutive backslash characters should be used in
+STRING), then two consecutive <backslash> characters should be used in

 The description in the ISO POSIX-2:1993 standard introduced behavior

-description.
+cal description.
 Some of the problems include:

 * Historically, to create the replacement string, a script could use

-gsub( ERE, "\\&" ), but with the ISO POSIX-2:1993 standard wording,
+gsub(ERE, "\\&"), but with the ISO POSIX-2:1993 standard wording,

-single backslash before being passed to gsub.
+acters to a single <backslash> before being passed to gsub.

 * Since it was unspecified what the special characters were, for por-